ginkgobioworks/cromulent/README.md

 ## the future

-The intention with this method is to create a deployment set that can operate in a range of contexts: from a single host to a managed cluster of docker servers.
-By breaking down the individual services, it should be possible to deploy a production system entirely with docker.
+The design goal for this work is to build a factory that can create fully functional Arvados deployments with infrastructure range: from a single host to a managed cluster.
+By breaking down the individual services into their own docker images and leveraging runtime variables, it should be possible to deploy a test, development, and production system entirely with `docker-compose`.

 ## rough roadmap